 Have you ever looked at an actual Rembrandt?
 I mean really looked?
 I have.
-And at the risk of sounding hyperbolic, it’s exhausting.
+And it is exhausting.
 Why?
 Because Rembrandt was a master.
-If you will dare to look, he will provide more than you can take in.
+If you are willing to look, he will show more than you can take in.
 This is what masters do.

-Rembrandt Harmenszoon van Rijn was a Dutch painter who lived from 1606-1669, and has been widely regarded as the greatest painter Europe has ever produced.
-Even while he lived people called him “the master,” and eager, rising artists would study under him, trying to reproduce his technique and form.
-The result of this, as German art historian Wilhelm von Bode noted, was that “Rembrandt painted 700 pictures.
+The Dutch painter Rembrandt Harmenszoon van Rijn (1606-1669) is widely regarded as the greatest painter Europe has ever produced.
+Even while he was alive, people called him “the master.”
+Eager, rising artists would study under his watchful eye in his studio.
+They wanted to learn how to reproduce his technique and form.
+German art historian Wilhelm von Bode joked that the unintended consequence of this sort of mentorship was that “Rembrandt painted 700 pictures.
 Of these, 3,000 are still in existence.”

-I want to focus more on something Rembrandt once said: “I can’t paint the way they want me to paint and they know that too.
+I’ll leave you to discover the great Dutch master on your own.
+For now, I want to focus on something Rembrandt said: “I can’t paint the way they want me to paint and they know that too.
 Of course you will say that I ought to be practical and ought to try and paint the way they want me to paint.
 Well, I will tell you a secret.
 I have tried and I have tried very hard, but I can’t do it.
 I just can’t do it!”

-He had to train his hands to paint as he alone was meant to paint.
-And this means he must have started somewhere.
-It’s hard to imagine, but it must be true that there once existed some pretty terrible “Rembrandts.”
+He had to train his hands.
+He had to have started somewhere.
+It’s hard to imagine, but surely there once existed some pretty terrible Rembrandts.
 Early works.
-What’s not hard to imagine is a solitary figure in a lamp-lit room mixing his oils, preening his brushes, thinking and painting and thinking and painting.
+False starts.
+Work where he was clearly trying too hard.
+Too self-indulgent.
+Undisciplined.
+What’s not hard to imagine, however, is a solitary figure in a lamp-lit room mixing his oils, preening his brushes—thinking and painting and thinking and painting.

 For what?
 For mastery.
 And why?
 For joy, because the mastery of something leads to a greater enjoyment of it.
-Singers, musicians, painters, writers, athletes and artists of all stripes know this.
+Singers, musicians, painters, writers, athletes, and artists of every sort know this.
 The harder we work at something, the more we are able to enjoy it.
-Rembrandt knew it too.
-Later he would advise, “Practice what you know, and it will help to make clear what now you do not know.”
+Rembrandt knew this too.
+He said, “Practice what you know, and it will help to make clear what now you do not know.”
 Annie Dillard said it another way: “Who will teach me to write?
 The page, the page, that eternal blankness.”

 Mastery doesn’t just produce stories.
 It considers how to tell them, and occasionally even provides new language when there are no words.
-The canvases Rembrandt left us do so much more than illustrate scenes from the Bible.
-They are like the picture of the Dawn Treader that sucked the Pevensies and Eustace into an adventure whose goal was to reach the end of everything in the hopes that Aslan would be all that remained.
+The canvases Rembrandt left us do so much more than illustrate scenes.
+They are like the picture of the Dawn Treader that sucked the Pevensies and Eustace into an adventure whose goal was to reach the end of everything in the hopes that beauty would be all that remained.

 What are you mastering?
 What are you practicing in order to make clear what you don’t yet know?
 If you’re anything like me, I’m sure you reach points where you begin to wonder if it might just be easier to plateau.
 And if not plateau, then quit altogether.